ThePaulMcBride/dotfiles/README.md

 # Dotfiles

 Clone this repo into the home directory.
-With GNU Stow installed, run `stow <directory>` to symlink the dotfiles to the home directory.
-If you want to symlink all of the dotfiles, run `stow *`.
+With Nix and Nix Darwind installed, run `darwin-rebuild switch --flake ~/dotfiles/nix-darwin`.